sgoeschl/freemarker-cli/README.md

 The resulting file can be viewed with any decent Markdown viewer

 ![Customer User Products](./site/image/customer-user-products.png "Customer User Products")

+Since QA people are not familiar with Markdown and have no Markdown viewer installed I also created a very similar HTML representaton

+> groovy freemarker-cli.groovy -t templates/json/html/customer-user-products.ftl  site/sample/json/customer-user-products.json

 ## 4.3 CSV to Markdown Transformation